 The Company's initial aim of generating shareholder wealth through investment in micro-cap companies and financial services businesses has changed since 2009 mainly because of two investments in the wine sector proving problematic and thereby significantly reducing the Economic Entity's access to capital.
 Consequently, the Company returned capital to shareholders in the form of large fully franked dividends and capital returns, via distribution of underlying investments.
 In turn, this led to a high fixed cost base relative to capital investment and significant investment concentration of the Company's remaining capital, producing volatile returns.
 In July 2014, the Company refocused its investment strategy onto the rural, agricultural and related sectors.
 These factors ensured that the Company's share price has traded in the 50 cent range over the last 3 years.
-In the last 12 months the Company's investment in Namoi has increased in value and this has resulted in an improvement in the share price during this period.
+In the last 12 months the Company's investment in Namoi has decreased in value and this has resulted in a reduction in the share price during this period and is currently trading below 50 cents.